swerner/PostRockAndBeyond/README.markdown

 ## Run your own
 To start running your own version of this bot you need:

-* Web server with node.js and mongodb installed
+* Web server set up with node.js and mongodb
-* Create a site\_config.js file based off of site\_config.sample.js
+* Create a site_config.js file based off of site_config.sample.js
   filling in your own values for the uncommented fields
 * Edit the About & Contact pages
 * Thats it!